CybOXProject/cyboxproject.github.io/getting-started/index.md

 you can use it to solve those problems.
 The [About CybOX](/about/) page is a great start to understanding this.

-## Familiarize yourself with the Data Model and Schemas
+## Familiarize Yourself with the Data Model and Schemas
 In CybOX 2.1, the data model is represented as an XML Schema.
 The CybOX schemas define the canonical CybOX data model and the only official way to share CybOX information is through XML instance documents that conform to these schemas.